bravethea/Timok_features_variation/README.md

 Timok_variation.R is the R script containing the analyses.

-The data used in the analyses is in the folder `data/`
+The quantitative data used in the analyses is in the folder `data/`

+The scripts used to extract data from the corpus, the output of the scripts and the corpus files are in the folder `scripts/`